raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 User-programmability is the ability to deploy and run arbitrary user-provided code on some infrastructure, in this case a blockchain network.

-Today, the Filecoin blockchain lacks user-programmability.
+Today, the Filecoin blockchain lacks on-chain user-programmability.
 This FIP is part of a series that aims to introduce this capability.

 A change of this magnitude impacts many components.
 Concretely:

-1. The storage layer, to store and load user-provided code.
+1. The chain state layer, to store and load user-provided code.
 2. The execution layer, to compile/interpret user-provided code, run state transitions involving such code, and verify the results.
 3. The gas model, to secure the network and modulate chain capacity